 Q. Who approves and disapproves grants and determines the amount?

-A. All grant applications are reviewed and verified by the county directors or VA staff.
+A. All grant applications are reviewed and verified by the county directors, VA staff, or Veteran Service Officer.
 They are reviewed for completeness by the PVF chairman.
-Complete applications are reviewed individually by each of the five members of the Foundation’s Board of Directors.
+Complete applications are reviewed individually by each of the members of the Foundation’s Board of Directors.
 Each Board Member casts an individual vote for approval or disapproval and a recommended amount of the grants.

 Q. What factors are considered?